keefo/NeewerLite/README.md

 [![CI](https://github.com/keefo/NeewerLite/actions/workflows/ci.yml/badge.svg)](https://github.com/keefo/NeewerLite/actions/workflows/ci.yml)

-NeewerLite is an unofficial Neewer LED light control app for macOS.
+NeewerLite is a unofficial macOS app designed for controlling Neewer LED lights.

-[Neewer](https://neewer.com/) produces popular high-CRI LED lights for media industry.
-They provides android and [iOS app](https://apps.apple.com/us/app/neewer/id1455948340) to control their lights through Bluetooth.
-However, they don't provides any means to control lights from a PC or Mac.
+While [Neewer](https://neewer.com/) provides official Android and [iOS app](https://apps.apple.com/us/app/neewer/id1455948340) for controlling their high-CRI LED lights via Bluetooth, they do not offer a means of control from a PC or Mac.

-This project creates a macOS app so you could control bluetooth-enabled Neewer LED lights from you Mac.

-You could integrate the light control in your [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) through this app.
+This project aims to fill that gap by creating a macOS app that allows you to control your Bluetooth-enabled Neewer LED lights from your Mac.
+With NeewerLite, you can even integrate light control into your [Elgato Stream Deck](https://www.elgato.com/en/gaming/stream-deck) or shortcuts for better experince.

 Here is a video I made to demo the scene: